 We need another movie inspired by Groundhog Day about as much as we need an additional six weeks of winter each year.
 Yet those who elect to check out 6:45 don’t have to worry about experiencing déjà vu, as this is a film that takes the time-loop theme and sprints in its own unique direction.

-The premise has been popular as of late, what with the likes of Palm Springs and the Happy Death Day twofer.
+The premise has been popular as of late, what with the likes of the 10 Best entry Palm Springs (go here for the Best & Worst Films of 2020) and the Happy Death Day twofer.
 Yet for at least the opening act, 6:45 stirs memories of a dissimilar horror hit: Like Midsommar, this one establishes an eerie mood as a troubled woman and her problematic boyfriend journey to a desolate area where nothing is quite as it seems.

 In this case, that would be Jules (Augie Duke) and Bobby (Michael Reed), who are in love even though they’ve recently been engaging in some blowout fights.
 Bobby would seem to be the culprit behind these spats: There are suggestions that he cheated on Jules, that he has anger management issues, and that he has alcoholic tendencies.
 But hoping to spend some quality alone time with Jules — and to get down on his knee and pop the question — he takes her to the island resort of Bog Grove, a tourist spot that is curiously devoid of tourists.
 Jules and Bobby begin their day at 6:45 — thanks to an alarm clock in their boarding-house room that neither of them had set — and spend a lovely morning and afternoon together.
 That is, until a masked and hooded figure appears out of nowhere and proceeds to cut Jules’ throat and break Bobby’s neck.